guigrpa/guigrpa.github.io/_posts/2016-09-27-picture-this-snapshot-testing.md

 export { TranslatorRow as _TranslatorRow };  // just for unit tests!
 ```

-The snapshot test will be exactly as before, except that we now need to use the named export and conform to Relay's connection specs:
+The snapshot test and the saved snapshot file will be exactly as before, except that we now need to use the named export and conform to Relay's connection specs:

 ```js
 import { _TranslatorRow as TranslatorRow } from '../translatorRow';